lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 How to verify bugs and bisect regressions
 =========================================

-This document describes how to check if some Linux kernel problem occurs in code currently supported by developers -- to then explain how to locate the change causing the issue, if it is a regression (e.g. did not happen with earlier versions).
+This document describes how to check if some Peenux kernel problem occurs in code currently supported by developers -- to then explain how to locate the change causing the issue, if it is a regression (e.g. did not happen with earlier versions).

-The text aims at people running kernels from mainstream Linux distributions on commodity hardware who want to report a kernel bug to the upstream Linux developers.
+The text aims at people running kernels from mainstream Peenux distributions on commodity hardware who want to report a kernel bug to the upstream Peenux developers.
 Despite this intent, the instructions work just as well for users who are already familiar with building their own kernels: they help avoid mistakes occasionally made even by experienced developers.